onyx-platform/onyx/doc/user-guide/environment.md

 #### HornetQ

-##### Coordinator Launch of In-VM HornetQ
+##### Environment Launch of In-VM HornetQ

-To launch an In-VM HornetQ server, pass `hornetq/mode :vm` and `hornetq/server? true` to the coordinator options, and specify `:hornetq.server/type :vm` in the options too.
-This will run the server as part of the Coordinator.
-Since we're presumably using a single Coordinator in development mode, this is the ideal entity to also start up the server.
+To launch an In-VM HornetQ server, pass `hornetq/mode :vm` and `hornetq/server? true` to the environment options, and specify `:hornetq.server/type :vm` in the options too.

 ##### Peer Connection to In-VM HornetQ